pavlobu/testcafe/README.md

 ## How to release a custom testcafe artifact that includes the update of testcafe with changes made by this custom testcafe repo
 1. make sure you have an original testcafe repo as an "upstream" `git remote add upstream https://github.com/DevExpress/testcafe`
+2. then do `git fetch upstream`
-2. checkout a last stable release tag.
+3. checkout a last stable release tag.
 E.g.: `git checkout v1.18.6`
-3. merge your last custom testcafe repo release tag to original test cafe tag.
+4. merge your last custom testcafe repo release tag to original test cafe tag.
 E.g. `git merge 1.18.5-custom-2`
-4. create a new tag v1.18.6-custom and push your changes to our custom test cafe repo
+5. create a new tag v1.18.6-custom and push your changes to our custom test cafe repo
-5. in releases page on github create a new release select a release tag `v1.18.6-custom` and upload a custom testcafe artifact there.
+6. in releases page on github create a new release select a release tag `v1.18.6-custom` and upload a custom testcafe artifact there.
 Then click `publish release` and release with artifact will be published

 ---
 ---